Benchmarking Vector, Graph and Hybrid Retrieval Augmented Generation (RAG) Pipelines for Open Radio Access Networks (ORAN): Evaluation

 \subsection{Results}

 Figure~\ref{Graphs} visualizes the performance of each model across four core evaluation metrics stratified by question difficulty.
-To provide a broader perspective, Table~\ref{Average} summarizes the average metric scores for each model, aggregated across all difficulty levels.
+To provide a broader perspective, Table~\ref{Average} reports the mean of each evaluation metric aggregated across easy, medium, and hard questions.
+The corresponding standard deviations capture variability in performance across these difficulty levels.
+Each experiment is repeated thrice to ensure consistency and reliability.
 The results are discussed below, organized by evaluation metric.

-In terms of faithfulness, all three models perform similarly on easy questions, each achieving an average score of approximately 0.77.
-However, on medium and hard questions, graph-based pipelines outperform vector-based RAG.
-Overall, Hybrid GraphRAG and GraphRAG (both scoring 0.59) outperform RAG (0.55), suggesting that their generated responses are more consistently grounded in the retrieved context and are less prone to hallucination.
+In terms of faithfulness, both GraphRAG and Hybrid GraphRAG outperform Vector RAG by 4\%, with lower variability across difficulty levels.
+This suggests that the graph-based pipelines produce responses that are more consistently grounded in the retrieved context and are less susceptible to hallucinations.

-In terms of factual correctness, Hybrid GraphRAG achieves the highest scores across all difficulty levels, with an overall accuracy of 0.58.
-This is attributed to its ability to compensate for the limitations of individual retrieval methods, leveraging vector-based retrieval when graph-derived context is insufficient, and vice versa.
-GraphRAG follows with an overall score of 0.50, constrained by its reliance on entities and relationships extracted from the knowledge graph, which may be incomplete or missing, resulting in contextual gaps.
-Vector RAG performs best on easy questions (0.61) but its accuracy declines on medium and hard questions due to its dependence on direct semantic similarity, which limits effectiveness when relevant facts are not explicitly present in the retrieved chunks.
+In terms of factual correctness, Hybrid GraphRAG achieves the highest average score with low variability (0.58 ± 0.10) across all difficulty levels, as shown in Table~\ref{Average}.
+Its performance remains stable due to its ability to compensate for limitations in individual retrieval strategies, falling back on vector-based retrieval when graph-derived context is insufficient, and vice versa.
+GraphRAG follows with an average score of 0.50, limited by its dependence on entities and relationships extracted from the knowledge graph, which may be incomplete or sparse.
+As shown in Figure~\ref{Graphs}, Vector RAG performs best on easy questions (0.61), but its accuracy drops on medium and hard questions due to its reliance on direct semantic similarity, which is less effective when relevant information is not explicitly retrieved.